Nonconvex-Nonconcave Min-Max Optimization with a Small Maximization Domain: Nearly matching lower bounds on the admissible diameter

 \end{enumerate} \end{proposition} By combining~\cref{prop:lower-bound-k} with claims 1 and 3 of~\cref{lem:hard-properties}, we establish~\cref{eq:lower-bound-k} for~$k \ge 2$, Thus, we verify that for BC objectives, the bound in~\cref{th:upper-bound} is tight, up to the two terms in~\cref{eq:upper-bound-k} being divided by~$O(k)$ and~$O(\sqrt{k})$ correspondingly; removing this gap is left for future work.

-\paragraph{On the proofs of~\cref{prop:lower-bound-0,prop:lower-bound-1,prop:lower-bound-k}.} While our choice of objective functions used in~\cref{prop:lower-bound-0,prop:lower-bound-k} is quite natural (except, perhaps, for~\cref{eq:hard-quadratic} used in the case~$k = 0$), the actual proofs of these propositions, as given in~\cref{sec:lower-proofs}, require quite a lot of technical work, and are way less straightforward than the proof of~\cref{th:upper-bound}.
-In all three cases, the analysis relies upon carefully choosing the center~$\by$ of Taylor expansion and exhibiting~$x^*$ which is stationary for~$\vphiapx_{2\lam}$, yet such that~$|\vphi_{2\lam}'(x^*)|$ is large.
+\paragraph{On the proofs of~\cref{prop:lower-bound-0,prop:lower-bound-1,prop:lower-bound-k}.} While our choice of objective functions used in~\cref{prop:lower-bound-0,prop:lower-bound-k} is quite natural (except, perhaps, for~\cref{eq:hard-quadratic} used in the case~$k = 0$), the actual proofs of these propositions, as given in~\cref{sec:lower-proofs}, require \odima{substantial} technical work and are way less straightforward than the proof of~\cref{th:upper-bound}.
+In all three cases, the analysis relies upon carefully choosing the center~$\by$ of Taylor expansion and exhibiting~$x^*$ which is stationary for~$\vphiapx_{2\lam}$, yet such that~$| \vphi_{2\lam}'(x^*)|$ is large.
 The choices of~$\by, x^*$ depend on the problem parameters and approximation order; in particular, they are different in the two regimes of strong/weak coupling.
 The analysis in Proposition~\ref{prop:lower-bound-k} is especially delicate, notably due to our ambitious goal of matching the bound of~\cref{th:upper-bound} up to a {\em polynomial in~$k$} gap.
-(For example, the reader may verify that merely replacing~$Y = [0,\Dy]$ with~$[-\half\Dy,\half\Dy]$ in the case~$\mu < \mucrit$ would result in the extra~$2^k$ factor.)\\
+(For example, the reader may verify that merely replacing~$Y = [0,\Dy]$ with~$[-\half\Dy,\half\Dy]$ in the case~$\mu < \mucrit$ would result in the extra factor of~$2^k$.)\\

-We hypothesize that the extra~$O(1/k)$ factor in~\cref{prop:lower-bound-k}, as compared to~\cref{eq:upper-bound-k}, can be removed.
-However, this will require analyzing a different family of objectives, as our analysis of~\cref{eq:hard-quadratic} seems to be tight.
-In any case, such an improvement is of little practical interest: approximation with~$k \gg 1$ does not lead to efficient algorithms for searching FOSPs: as we shall see next, such schemes rely on solving the nested maximization problem, which becomes a daunting task for~$k > 2$.
+We \odima{conjecture} that the extra~$O(1/k)$ factor in~\cref{prop:lower-bound-k}, as compared to~\cref{eq:upper-bound-k}, can be eliminated.
+However, this might require analyzing a different family of problems, as our analysis of~\cref{eq:hard-quadratic} seems to be tight.
+In any case, such an improvement is of moderate practical interest: approximation with~$k \gg 1$ does not lead to efficient algorithms for searching FOSPs: as we shall see next, such schemes rely on solving the nested maximization problem, which becomes a daunting task for~$k > 2$.